joaorpereira/finance_dashboard/README.md

 Their data is inside a mock file.

-The project can be accessed at the link: finance-dash.netlify.app
+The project can be accessed at the link: https://finance-dash.netlify.app/

 ---
 #### 💻 FrontEnd